Turn off the T.V.

-And If you’re just setting the goal, it’s a good start.
+And If you’re just goal setting, it’s a good start.
 But you’re a couch potato until you do something about it.

 Low accountability and responsibility yields low productivity and a decrease in happiness and energy.
 So why not take charge today?

 There are several ways to monitor your productivity as you work toward your goal.